 *Elder Diggs was born on this date in 1883.
 He was a Black writer, soldier, and scholar.

 Elder Watson Diggs was born in Hopkinsville, Christian County, Kentucky, the eldest son of three children.
 Diggs and his brother (William Ellis) and sister (Effie) were reared by their mother, Cornelia.
-He received a one-room school education in Louisville, Kentucky, where he helped teach the younger children.
+He received a one-room school education in Louisville, Kentucky, where he helped teach younger children.
 Following graduation from Indiana State Normal School in the spring of 1908, Diggs enrolled at Howard University in 1909.
 While a student there, he developed a friendship with Byron K. Armstrong.

-During the summer of that year, Byron Armstrong visited his cousin, Irven Armstrong at Indiana University.
+During the summer of that year, Byron Armstrong visited his cousin, Irven Armstrong, at Indiana University.
 Bryon was so impressed that he persuaded Diggs to enroll with him in the fall.
 Diggs enrolled at Indiana University in the fall of 1910.
-In 1911, he and Armstrong founded Kappa Alpha Psi with 8 other Black students.
+In 1911, he and Armstrong founded Kappa Alpha Psi with eight other Black students.
 He also was the first Black to graduate with an A.B. degree from Indiana University’s School of Education in 1916.
 He subsequently earned his master’s degree in Education from Howard University in 1944.
 Diggs wrote the lyrics to the Kappa Hymn.
 Additionally, he established the Kappa Alpha Nu Journal, the first periodical of any national Black college fraternity.

 Elder Diggs died on November 8, 1947.
-Following his death, School #42 was named in his honor where he served as principal for 26 years.
+Following his death, School #42 was named in his honor, where he served as principal for 26 years.
 Diggs is laid to rest at Crown Hill Cemetery, Indianapolis, Indiana.